 Past event time limit: Number of days in the past to synchronize events.
 For instance, 90 (default value) means that all events since 90 days ago (measured from the current time when synchronizing) are requested from the server (using

 REPORT calendar-query with time-range filter).
 0 means that only events in the future are synchronized.
 Older events are not kept in the local storage.
 Events in the future are always synchronized without any limits.
-You can also leave this setting empty, but then all events are synchronized without time limit (not recommended, because it doesn't scale).
+You can also leave this setting empty – then all events are synchronized without time limit.

 Manage calendar colors: If enabled, DAVdroid takes over server calendar colors to the local calendars at every synchronization.
 Disable this setting if your server doesn't support colors or if you don't want to use server-defined colors.
 Then you can use a third-party app to set your local calendar colors.
 See also How can I change my calendar colors?